Part – 11: CAPM (Capital Asset Pricing Model)

 - CAPM (Capital Asset Pricing Model) takes into account the systematic risk as the unsystematic risk can be diversified.

-- It creates a theoretical relationship between risk and rate of return from a portfolio.
+- It creates a theoretical relationship between risk and the rate of return from a portfolio.

 Cost of equity = Risk free rate + Beta X Risk premium